 There are three potential ways for Virginia to implement a government control model, but only one of those options appears practical.
-The three options are (1) state directly operates distribution and retail, possibly under VABC (2) state contracts out distribution and retail, or (3) state contracts out distribution and franchises retail.
-Of the three, only the last option appears practical.
-Even so, as noted above, this option is still more risky and challenging than any of the fully private approaches.
+The three options are (1) the state directly operates distribution and retail, possibly under VABC (2) the state contracts out distribution and retail, or (3) the state contracts out distribution and retail, or (3) the state contracts out distribution appears practical.
+Even so, as noted previously, this option is still more risky and challenging than any of the fully private approaches.